-In 1955 in a Campbell’s Soup test kitchen, Dorcus Reilly headed the group which came up with the recipe.
+In 1955 in a Campbell’s Soup test kitchen, Dorcus Reilly headed the group that came up with the Original Recipe.
 It contained ingredients that people usually had on hand: green beans, Campbell’s Cream of Mushroom Soup, and onions which could be breaded and fried.

-It took a while for the Campbell’s management to get on board with the recipe, but it was published in free pamphlets, and I suppose they were given out near the soup aisle.
-People immediately loved the dish and it grew in popularity to become a staple.
+It took a while for Campbell’s management to get on board with the recipe, but it was published in free pamphlets.
+I suppose they were given out near the soup aisle in grocery stores.
+People immediately loved the dish, and it grew in popularity to become a Classic Recipe.

-I’ve seen green bean casserole recipes that use canned beans.
-Just don’t go there.
-They start out limp and kind of funny tasting….and their color is a grey-green which is not appetizing at all.
+I’ve seen Easy green bean casserole recipes that use canned green beans.
+This is a Chef’s Tip.
+Use fresh beans instead.
+Canned beans start out limp, generally contain lots of salt, and are kind of funny tasting… their color is a grey-green which is not appetizing at all.
 Use fresh or frozen instead.

-A Dutch oven is what I used to make the sauce.
+A Dutch oven is what I used to make the mushroom bechamel sauce.
 You could also use a large skillet, big enough to hold the beans and the sauce.

-Rather than use Campbell’s soup, we are making our own tasty mushroom sauce.
+Rather than use Campbell’s soup, the best way is to make our tasty mushroom sauce.
 The mushrooms are chopped to about 1/2 inch size and these get cooked in butter and are allowed to give off their water in the skillet.
-I cooked these for around 10 minutes.
+The cook time for these is around 10 minutes.

 Once the mushrooms are softened, chopped onion is added and allowed to cook for 4 minutes more to get translucent.
 This is when you add the anchovy paste if you are using it, and I definitely recommend it.
+(Or a splash of Worcestershire sauce).
 Just stir it in to dissolve.
-You will not taste any fish….this just provides some umami which enhances the flavors that you’re building.
+You will not taste any fish…this is a great way to add some umami which enhances the flavors that you’re building.

 The flour for thickening gets thrown into the pot next along with a few sprigs of fresh thyme for flavor.
 Stir this in and let cook for 1 or 2 minutes to get rid of the flour taste.
 Some of the flour will stick to the bottom of the pot but that will be easily removed once the liquids are added.